These fun St. Patrick’s Day games for kids work for family parties or for larger gatherings.

 All you need for this game is a single large coin such as a silver dollar or a fifty-cent piece.
 Sit all the kids in a large circle and place one “leprechaun” in the middle of the group.
 Have him pass the “treasure”, the coin, to one of the people in the circle.
 Then have the kids in a circle pass the coin around taking care to occasionally fake as if they passed it.
 It can go in any direction and be passed or not passed at any time.
 After several minutes, call out stop.
 The leprechaun then has to say who has the treasure.

 Burning Green Potato

 This is my absolute favorite St. Patrick’s Day game for kids and it is actually rather fun for adults as well.
 Make a green potato with magic markers, or dye and then let it dry.
-Once it is no longer going to leak onto your skin, gather all the kids in a large circle.
+Once the color is dry and will no longer stain your skin, gather all the kids in a large circle.

 One kid starts in the middle and will give the green potato to a child in the circle.
 They then sit down and close their eyes in the middle of the group.
 The other kids will then begin passing the potato quickly around the circle.
-When the kid in the middle is done, he will yell leprechaun (or rainbow, or treasure or whatever) and the potato will stop.
-The person holding the potato is burnt by it and will be out of the game until the next round.
+When the kid in the middle is done, he will yell leprechaun (or rainbow, treasure, or whatever word you choose) and the potato will stop.
+The person holding the potato is “burnt” by it and will be out of the game until the next round.
 The game continues until only one person is left.
 They then go to the middle and the game starts all over.